 Historic and Architectural Review Board

-Exterior changes to commercial buildings and signage in the CRAs require prior approval from the Architectural Review Board, which is appointed by City Council.
+Exterior changes to commercial buildings and signage in the CRAs require prior approval from the Historic and Architectural Review Board, which is appointed by City Council.
 More information, including adopted Downtown and Babcock design guidelines and application, can be found on the Historic and Architectural Review Board page.